Kidney cancer: Epidemiology

 Accessibility for cancer screening is not very common due to high expenses.
 Improving cancer registries can improve care to those who have kidney cancer as well as decreasing the incidence and death rates.
-Safe and dependable treatment is key with the screening and treatment, which is not always the case in many developing nations.
+Safe and dependable treatment is key with the screening and treatment, which is not always the case in developing nations.

 United States

 The United States' NIH estimates for 2013 around 64,770 new cases of kidney cancer and 13,570 deaths from the disease.

 The incidence of kidney cancer is also increasing in the United States.
 This is thought to be a real increase, not only due to changes in the way the disease is diagnosed.

 Europe

 The most recent estimates of incidence of kidney cancer suggest that there are 63,300 new cases annually in the EU25.
 In Europe, kidney cancer accounts for nearly 3% of all cancer cases.
 Kidney cancer is the eighth most common cancer in the UK (around 10,100 people were diagnosed with the disease in 2011), and it is the fourteenth most common cause of cancer death (around 4,300 people died in 2012).